attlih/web-applications-project/README.md

 NODE_ENV="production"
 ```

-After that, just run and head to [Localhost](http://localhost:4000)
+After that, just run these commands and head to [Localhost](http://localhost:4000)

 ```
+npm run pre-install
+npm run install
 npm start
 ```

-In case you want to develop this code further, you can set `NODE_ENV` to `development` and run following command to start development version:
+In case you want to develop this code further, you can set `NODE_ENV` to `development` and run following command to start development version.
+This will run on port 3000.

 ```
 npm run dev